 Formed in 1973, this blue-eyed soul band was made up from the remnants of several British groups.

-A popular live attraction, Kokomo's acclaimed debut album suggested a future akin to that of the Average White Band.
+A popular live attraction, Kokomo's debut album suggested a future similar to that of the Average White Band.

 However, the group failed to sustain its promise and quickly ran out of inspiration, possibly because of the conflict of so many strong musical ideas and styles.